LordDashMe/wordpress-db-schema-extender/README.md

 // You can attach the "migrate" function to "register_activation_hook" of wordpress.
 // When the wordpress plugin set to active you can add the extender "migrate" function
-// to execute all the query stored before the activation. register_activation_hook(
+// to execute all the query stored before the activation begin. register_activation_hook(
     '<wordpress>/wp-content/plugins/<your-plugin-name>/<your-plugin-name>.php',
     function () use ($schemaExtender) {